Qryptell/Qryptell-api-docs/docs/websocket/getting-started.md

 ---
 # Getting Started

-Welcome to the Lunar Loom WebSocket Service "Getting Started" guide!
-Follow these steps to set up and run the WebSocket service locally for testing purposes.
+Welcome to the LunarLoom Auth Service "Getting Started" guide!
+Follow these steps to set up and run the Auth service locally for testing purposes.

-***Note: Using a WebSocket server as a separate service is not recommended; it should only be employed for testing purposes.***
+***Note: Using a Auth server as a separate service is not recommended; it should only be employed for testing purposes.***

 ## Running locally